microsoft/vscode-simple-jupyter-notebook/README.md

 # Simple Jupyter Notebook

-Sample notebook implementation based on the xeus kernel.
+A sample notebook implementation that supports the xeus kernel.

 The main focus of this sample is to show how to implement notebook debugging functionality based on the xeus kernel which already supports the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP) natively.

-In detail it shows how to:
+In detail the sample shows how to:
 - find and start the xeus kernel,
 - run (evaluate) notebook cells without debugging,
 - implement a VS Code debugger that talks to a xeus kernel and tunnels the Debug Adapter Protocol (DAP) over the Jupyter Debug Protocol,